obrep/obrepalski-com/content/posts/observability-quick-start/index.md

 ## Profile-Guided Optimization (PGO): Letting Profiles Drive Compilation

-Continuous profiling gives us insights into production behavior.
-What if we could feed those insights back into the compiler itself?
-Since Go 1.21, the compiler includes built-in support for Profile-Guided Optimization (PGO), which is enabled by default.
+Continuous profiling gives us insights into production behavior. **What if we could feed those insights back into the compiler?** Since Go 1.21, the compiler includes built-in support for Profile-Guided Optimization (PGO), which is enabled by default.
 PGO uses CPU profiles gathered from real-world application runs to make more informed optimization decisions during the build process.

 The core idea is simple: if the compiler knows which parts of your code are executed most frequently (the "hot paths" identified in a CPU profile), it can apply more aggressive optimizations to those specific areas.
 A primary example of such optimization is improved inlining – deciding more accurately when replacing a function call with the body of the called function will yield the best performance based on actual usage patterns.